angular/angular/aio/content/guide/http.md

 It's better to wait until the user stops typing and then send a request.
 This technique is known as debouncing.

-Consider the following template, which lets a user enter a search term to find an npm package by name.
+Consider the following template, which lets a user enter a search term to find a package by name.
-When the user enters a name in a search-box, the `PackageSearchComponent` sends a search request for a package with that name to the npm web API.
+When the user enters a name in a search-box, the `PackageSearchComponent` sends a search request for a package with that name to the package search API.

 <code-example
   path="http/src/app/package-search/package-search.component.html"